Adolfo Kaminsky: Post-war

 In 1982, he moved to France with a temporary residence permit.
 All his family was naturalized French in 1992.

 Kaminsky died on 9 January 2023, at the age of 97.

 Awards

 Adolfo Kaminsky was awarded the Croix du Combattant, the Croix du combattant volontaire de la Résistance, and the Médaille de Vermeil de la ville de Paris for his acts during the Resistance.

 In the media

 Jacques Falck made a documentary film about his life, Forging Identity.
 Adolfo's daughter Sarah, born in 1979, is an actress and writer who wrote a biography of her father, Adolfo Kaminsky, une vie de faussaire (Paris: Calmann-Lévy, 2009), which has been translated into Spanish and German, and also into English in 2016 as Adolfo Kaminsky: A Forger's Life.

 A short film about Kaminsky entitled The Forger accompanied an online New York Times article in October 2016.
 The Travel Channel's show Mysteries at the Museum featured a segment on Kaminsky in its 12 October 2017 episode.
 On 29 October 2017, 60 Minutes told his story.

+Kaminsky is also referenced in GS Carberry's novel In the Shadow of Monsters, set in WW2 and about the fictional character Niki Frolov and the French Resistance.
+The book is inspired by Kaminsky's life: "The almost incomprehensible courage of that man and other such individuals lit a fire in my heart.
+While Kaminsky does not feature in this book, I hope his character is, in some way, reflected in it."